Dental Implants in San Francisco

 Implants are designed to replace a tooth and its root.
 They can replace one tooth, several teeth or all of the teeth in the lower and/or upper jaw.

-A single-tooth implant consists of a dental crown attached to a titanium post; the post is placed in the jawbone and the dental crown sits on top of the gums.
+Consists of a dental crown attached to a titanium post; the post is placed in the jawbone and the dental crown sits on top of the gums.

-An implant-supported bridge can replace several teeth.
+Replaces several teeth.
 This device replaces all of the missing teeth and some of the tooth roots, and does not require the support of natural surrounding teeth.
 Two single implants support a false tooth in the middle.

-Implant-supported dentures can replace an entire arch of teeth in the lower and/or upper jaw.
+Replaces an entire arch of teeth in the lower and/or upper jaw.
 The denture is attached to several implant posts placed in the jaw.

 The Placement Process